vualidon/ColiVara/readme.md

 ```

 This direction are largely the same whether you are doing a Ubuntu inside WSL or a Ubuntu somewhere else (VPS) - and should work in production if you decide to go this route (we do not recommend).
 Check the links as some of the commands might have changed and are different for different versions of CUDA and Ubuntu.

+We do not recommend this setup in production, as it doesn't scale well and you will be scaling expensive GPU servers to handle CRUD operations on the database.
+We recommend using a serverless GPU service like Lambda or Runpod (what we are using in production) for the embeddings service.